Martin County Traffic Report June 24 through July 1

 Cost/Completion: $21.3 million.
 Completion is expected in fall 2024.

-• All lanes are open.
-The westbound bike lanes are closed.
-Cyclist and motorists should share the road.
+• The westbound bike lanes on SR 714/SW Martin Highway are closed.
+Cyclists and motorists should share the road.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.

 ST. LUCIE COUNTY